 What is Google doing with its data?

 While it is not surprising that Google does not flag all hacked websites immediately, it is very concerning that they keep bad websites in their index.
 They know consultenet.com is used to spread malware, yet they still display dangerous links to this domain in their search results!
 Protecting users should be their number one priority.
-I personally, would prefer that they erroneously blacklist some websites temporarily, rather than keeping known bad websites in their search results - even showing them in the top 10 results!
+I personally, would prefer that they erroneously block some websites temporarily, rather than keeping known bad websites in their search results - even showing them in the top 10 results!